Above Nav Container

 Diversity and Inclusion at Grauer

-The Grauer School was founded on the values of connection, inclusion and support, and these characteristics are prioritized above all else.
-These values are activity and universally pursued and verified, which is critical to developing a more diverse community.
-Continued research and observation verifies that, year after year, Grauer students are appreciated for who they in and across groups, and that they are celebrated for who they want to become.
+The Grauer School was founded on the values of connection, inclusion and support.
+These characteristics are prioritized above all else, which is critical to developing a more diverse community.
+Continued research and observation verifies that, year after year, Grauer students are appreciated for who they are, and they are celebrated for who they want to become.
 With belongingness and inclusion as our starting place, Grauer students feel safe and accepted, which frees them up to engage with the joys of learning and the discoveries of growing up.

 Assessing and Promoting DEI

 Historically, DEI at Grauer has been more about connection with one another than about social change or politics.
-In fact, we assess key elements of this every year: sense of belongingness and general inclusion, sense of emotional safety, sense of community, sense of acceptance, etc. We also support student social activism.
+In fact, we assess key elements of this every year: sense of belongingness and general inclusion, sense of emotional safety, sense of community, and sense of acceptance.
+We also support student social activism.

 The Grauer School has a diverse set of kids with families from all over the world who make learning more interesting with new perspectives.
 We would highly recommend Grauer to anyone who has children who are thirsty for knowledge and want to excel in school.”